Planck 2015 results. XIII. Cosmological parameters: Extensions to the base CDM model

-The results of Eqs.~\eqref{yp_from_cmb} and \eqref{ydp_from_cmb} are well within the ranges indicated by the latest measurement of primordial abundances, as illustrated by Fig.~\ref{fig:bbn_a}.
+The results of Eqs.~\eqref{yp_from_cmb} and \eqref{ydp_from_cmb} are well within the ranges indicated by the latest measurements of primordial abundances, as illustrated in Fig.~\ref{fig:bbn_a}.
 The helium data compilation of \cite{Aver:2013wba} gives $Y_\mathrm{P}^\mathrm{BBN} = 0.2465 \pm 0.0097$ (68\,\%~CL), and the \Planck\ prediction is near the middle of this range.\footnote{A substantial part of this error comes from the regression to zero metallicity.
-The mean of the 17 measurements analysed by \cite{Aver:2013wba} is $\langle Y_\mathrm{P}^\mathrm{BBN} \rangle = 0.2535 \pm 0.0036$, i.e., about $1.7\,\sigma$ higher than the \Planck\ predictions of Eq.~\eqref{yp_from_cmb}.} As summarized by \citet{Aver:2013wba,Peimbert:2008} helium abundance measurements derived from emission lines from low-metallicity \ion{H}{ii} regions are notoriously difficult and prone to systematic errors.
-As a result, many discrepant helium abundance measurements can be found in the literature. \citet{Izotov:2014fga} have reported a helium abundance measurement of $Y_\mathrm{P}^\mathrm{BBN} =0.2551 \pm 0.0022$, which is discrepant with the base \LCDM\ predictions by $3.4\,\sigma$.
-Such a high helium fraction could be accommodated by increasing $N_{\rm eff}$ (see Fig.~\ref{fig:bbn_c} and Sect.~\ref{sec:bbn_helium}).
-However, at present it is not clear whether the error quoted by \citet{Izotov:2014fga} accurately reflects systematic errors, including the error in extrapolating to zero metallicity.
+The mean of the 17 measurements analysed by \cite{Aver:2013wba} is $\langle Y_\mathrm{P}^\mathrm{BBN} \rangle = 0.2535 \pm 0.0036$, i.e., about $1.7\,\sigma$ higher than the \Planck\ predictions of Eq.~\eqref{yp_from_cmb}.} As summarized by \citet{Aver:2013wba} and \citet{Peimbert:2008}, helium abundance measurements derived from emission lines in low-metallicity \ion{H}{ii} regions are notoriously difficult and prone to systematic errors.
+As a result, many discrepant helium abundance measurements can be found in the literature. \citet{Izotov:2014fga} have reported $Y_\mathrm{P}^\mathrm{BBN} =0.2551 \pm 0.0022$, which is discrepant with the base \LCDM\ predictions by $3.4\,\sigma$.
+Such a high helium fraction could be accommodated by increasing $N_{\rm eff}$ (see Fig.~\ref{fig:bbn_c} and Sect.~\ref{sec:bbn_helium}); however, at present it is not clear whether the error quoted by \citet{Izotov:2014fga} accurately reflects systematic uncertainties, including in particular the error in extrapolating to zero metallicity.